 As I sat, mug in hand, I thought about the glamour dogs and the regular people who save all year to go to New York City with their pride and joy.
 That was when I remembered what woke me up.
 That dog…

 So this year, look around you.
 As we used to say “be aware.”
 Behind one of the oldest and most prestigious sporting events, there is poverty.
 There is fear.
 And there are dogs that are not so beautifully groomed, well-fed and loved.
 I’ve seen them in the back alleys of cities everywhere.
 They move carefully, in hiding.
 These are not the dogs I read about that hop on the subway to get where they’re going.
 They aren’t the pampered pooches with paid dog walkers.
 Nah, they are the others.
 The ones you might never see.

 “You can’t save them all.”
 No, of course not but how can we ignore them?
 You see those heart-wrenching ASPCA ads on television and you're moved to help, to send money, to do anything to get those freezing dogs a meal.

 Check that thought.
 What they need is a new owner!
 As I refilled my cup, I wondered why the hell doesn’t the ASPCA get court orders to pick them up?
-If they care so much about the wretched animals they show on TV, why don’t they “do something” for those dogs?
-Why don’t they give them a warm bed and food and find them a great home?
+If they care so much about the wretched animals they show on TV, why don’t they “do something” for those street dogs?
+Why don’t they give them a warm bed, food and shelter and find them a great home?
 For what the 30-second commercial costs, they could save a truckload of dogs!